cylmat/cheats/php/psr1.md

 class Foo extends Bar implements FooInterface
 {
+    use FirstTrait; // traits on first line of class use SecondTrait;
+    use C {
+        B::bigTalk insteadof C;
+        C::mediumTalk as FooBar;
+    }

     public function sampleFunction(int $a, int $b = null): array {
         if ($a === $b) {